 Marneuli (on the way from Azerbaijan to Armenia)

-Transportation to the border with Armenia cost 3 lari and I was lucky to be on board another “antique” bus.
+Transport to the border with Armenia cost 3 lari and I was lucky to be on board another “ancient” bus.

 - Chalati glacier

 - Christianity in Georgia

 - fortified churches in Georgia

 - Holy Trinity Cathedral Tsminda Sameba